 The requirements in this section are applicable for UE capable of and configured with the NE-DC operation mode.

-When monitoring of multiple inter-frequency E-UTRAN carriers as configured by PSCell, inter-RAT E-UTRAN carriers as configured by NR PCell, and inter-frequency NR carriers as configured by NR PCell using gaps (or without using gaps provided the UE supports such capability) is configured, the UE shall be capable of performing one measurement of the configured measurement type (NR SS-RSRP, NR SS-RSRQ, NR SS-SINR, SFTD, RSRP, RSRQ, RS-SINR, NR CSI-RSRP, NR CSI-RSRQ, and NR CSI-SINR measurements, etc.) of detected cells on all the layers.
+When monitoring of multiple inter-frequency E-UTRAN carriers as configured by PSCell, inter-RAT E-UTRAN carriers as configured by NR PCell, inter-RAT UTRA FDD carriers as configured by NR PCell, and inter-frequency NR carriers as configured by NR PCell using gaps (or without using gaps provided the UE supports such capability) is configured, the UE shall be capable of performing one measurement of the configured measurement type (NR SS-RSRP, NR SS-RSRQ, NR SS-SINR, SFTD, RSRP, RSRQ, RS-SINR, UTRAN FDD CPICH measurements, NR CSI-RSRP, NR CSI-RSRQ, and NR CSI-SINR measurements, etc.) of detected cells on all the layers.

 For UE configured with the NE-DC operation, the effective total number of frequencies excluding the frequencies of the NR PCell, NR SCells, PSCell, and SCells being monitored is Nfreq, NE-DC, which is defined as:

-Nfreq, NE-DC = Nfreq, NE-DC, NR + Nfreq, NE-DC, E-UTRA ,
+Nfreq, NE-DC = Nfreq, NE-DC, NR + Nfreq, NE-DC, E-UTRA + Nfreq, NE-DC, UTRA,

 where